gbasler/squid/doc/Transformers.md

 }
 ```

-(Note: in order to remove the block structure,
+(Note: in order to automatically simplify the block structure of the transformed program,
 you can apply normalizing rewritings or use an [ANF IR](/doc/Intermediate%20Representations.md#the-a-normal-form-anf))